Christmas Closure

 In the event that a child has been educated out of their normal age group, the parent can again request admission out of normal age group on transfer to secondary school.
 It will be for the admission authority of that school to decide whether to admit the child out of their normal age group.
 They must make a decision on the basis of the circumstances of each case and in the child’s best interests, and will need to bear in mind the age group the child has been educated in up to that point.

-The government has issued a non-statutory document for Local Authorities and other school admission authorities called Guidance on handling admission requests for summer born children.
+The government has issued a non-statutory document for local authorities and other school admission authorities called Guidance on handling admission requests for summer born children.
 This states that, when the child is moving between stages of compulsory education (for example, from primary to secondary school) and the parent request for a summer born child who has been educated outside of their normal age group in their previous school then the admission authority of each school must make a decision based on the circumstances of the case and in the child’s best interests.
 It should be rare for an authority to refuse a parent’s request where the child has already been educated outside of their normal age group in the previous stages of their compulsory education but there is not a legal requirement for them to accept all such requests.

-This information is correct at the time of writing, 8th November 2023.
+This information is correct at the time of writing, 8th August 2024.
 The law in this area is subject to change.

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.